Help towards your care costs

 Mobility Component (weekly)

-You may qualify for NHS Funded Nursing Care is you are a resident in a nursing home (as opposed to a care home) and your condition qualifies.
-The NHS will make a flat-rate contribution, paid directly to the care home, towards the cost of providing the on-site nursing.
+You may qualify for NHS Funded Nursing Care if you are a resident in a nursing home (as opposed to a care home) and your condition qualifies.
+The NHS will make a flat-rate contribution, paid directly to the care home, towards the cost of providing on-site nursing.

 When choosing a nursing home it is important to establish how they treat this payment.
-Some homes quote their fees net of the payment (For example, you will pay £1,000 a week and we retain the NHS payment).
+Some homes quote their fees net of the payment (for example, you will pay £1,000 a week and the home retain the NHS payment, making the total cost of care £1,183.31).
 Other's may quote a fee before the NHS payment is accounted for.
 For example, you will pay £1,000 a week less the NHS payment.
-Here the net cost of the care would be £844.95.
+Here the net cost of the care would be £816.08.
+The home may simply charge you £816.08 a week or they may change the full £1,000 and refund the NHS payment once received.

 If your assets were to fall below the local authority upper funding limit (currently £23,250) and you had been assessed as needing residential or nursing care, your local authority would top up your income to the amount that they would usually pay for care.
 They will leave £24.90 a week for spending money.